 Part of the reason that I decided to grow mint this year was so that I could try making my own peppermint extract.
 Jesse and I are pretty much obsessed with mint (especially mint plus chocolate) so we go through a lot of mint extract.
-Even though I buy my extracts through Azure Standard, they’re not exactly cheap, so making my own seemed like a great way to save some money.
+I buy this brand of mint extract and think it’s great, but it’s not exactly cheap, so making my own seemed like a great way to save some money.

 I finally got down to it last weekend.
 The extract has only been sitting for a few days so far so I can’t tell you how it came out, but I wanted to share the method now in case anyone else has an abundance of mint just begging to be used for something.